Invasive species, also known as exotics, are plants, animals, insects and aquatic species introduced into non-native

 Without natural predators or threats, these introduced species then multiply.

 Invasive species also put water conveyance systems at risk.
 Water pumps and other infrastructure can potentially shut down due to large numbers of invasive species.

 Invasive Species in California

 Since the arrival of Western settlers, California has been troubled by invasive species.
 In one prominent example, eucalyptus from Australia has thrived across the state.

 The state’s waterways are also home to some of the densest concentrations of invasive species in the world.
 This is the case in San Francisco Bay, with its busy ship traffic from around the globe, and the Sacramento-San Joaquin Delta.

-In the past decade, invasive species threats have included trout and bass in Lake Tahoe, water hyacinth in the Delta, and zebra and quagga mussels in reservoirs along the lower Colorado River and in the Colorado River Aqueduct that carries water to Southern California.
+In the past decade, invasive species threats have included trout and bass in Lake Tahoe, water hyacinth in the Delta, and quagga mussels in reservoirs along the lower Colorado River and in the Colorado River Aqueduct that carries water to Southern California.